Kudaes/rust_tips_and_tricks/README.md

 let unused: Vec<u8> = vec![0;size_of::<HANDLE>()];
 let handle: *mut HANDLE = std::mem::transmute(unused.as_ptr());
 ```
-Obviously, this very last option is only good when you need to create a pointer to the struct.
+Obviously, this very last option is only appropiate when you need to create a pointer to the struct.
 In any other case, it is better to use the other two alternatives.

 ## NTSTATUS
 NTSTATUS is a struct heavily used in the NT API, and in Rust you can define it as a `i32`.
 There is not much mistery on this topic, just know that you can obtain the hex value of a NTSTATUS printing it like this: